Acknowledged Mindfulness-Based Programs

 Erik van den Brink and Frits Koster (Netherlands) June 2026

-Finding Peace in a Frantic World Ruth Baer, Mark Williams and Danny Penman (UK) June 2026
+Finding Peace in a Frantic World Mark Williams and Danny Penman (UK) June 2026

 Mindfulness-Based Organisational Education